-Other sources of income include undergraduate supervision, of course, but students should bear in mind visa restrictions, the department's guidance of taking on no more than six hours of supervision per week in term time, and balancing your workload with finishing your dissertation.
+Other sources of income include undergraduate and postgraduate supervision and demonstrating, of course, but students should bear in mind visa restrictions, the department's guidance of taking on no more than six hours of supervision per week in term time, and balancing your workload with finishing your thesis.

 Tuition and College fees are generally exempted after nine terms of a research degree.
-You may receive an email from the Student registry explaining that you or your sponsor are no longer required to pay tuition fees as you are in the 'writing-up' period.
+You may receive an email from the student registry explaining that you or your sponsor are no longer required to pay tuition fees as you are in the 'writing-up' period.